HomeArticlesComparisonDeficit vs Cycling

 Overview

 Anyone trying to lose weight eventually runs into the same question: should daily calorie intake stay exactly the same every day, or should it move around while the weekly average stays fixed?
-Both are legitimate strategies built on the same underlying principle — energy balance over time drives weight change — but they differ sharply in how they feel day to day, and that difference often matters more for actual results than any small physiological edge one method might have over the other.
+Both are legitimate strategies built on the same underlying principle, energy balance over time drives weight change, but they feel sharply different day to day, and that difference often matters more for actual results than any small physiological edge one method might have over the other.

 This comparison looks at a straight, unbroken calorie deficit against calorie cycling, where intake swings between higher and lower days around the same weekly average, to clarify what each approach actually changes and what it doesn't.